CodeWithAloha/uipa_org/README.md

 ### Page data in JSON format

-Here's an example of the page data in JSON format for the About page:
+Here's an example of the page data for the About page:

 ```
+[
     {
         "fields": {
-        "content": "UIPA.org is the place where you can request information from your State of Hawaii government.\r\n\r\nUIPA stands for Uniform Information Practices Act and is the law covered by HRS Chapter 92F.
+            "content": "<p>UIPA.org is the place where you can request information from your State of Hawaii government.</p>\r\n\r\n<p>UIPA stands for Uniform Information Practices Act and is the law covered by HRS Chapter 92F.
 It requires open access to government records.
-More information about the law can be seen at the State of Hawaii Office of Information Practices (OIP) website at <a href=\"http://oip.hawaii.gov/laws-rules-opinions/uipa/\">http://oip.hawaii.gov/laws-rules-opinions/uipa/</a>.",
+More information about the law can be seen at the State of Hawaii Office of Information Practices (OIP) website at <a href=\"http://oip.hawaii.gov/laws-rules-opinions/uipa/\">http://oip.hawaii.gov/laws-rules-opinions/uipa/</a>.</p>",
             "enable_comments": false,
             "registration_required": false,
             "sites": [
                 1
             ],
             "template_name": "help/page.html",
             "title": "About UIPA.org",
             "url": "/help/about/"
         },
         "model": "flatpages.flatpage",
         "pk": 1
     }
+]
 ```

 ### Details about the content field in the page data file